-Carly Gubernick is an associate in the firm’s Intellectual Property Department who focuses her practice on patent litigation.
-She researches relevant civil and criminal case law, reviews records, and drafts memoranda to assist clients with complex, high-stakes matter involving advanced technology and life sciences matters.
+Carly Gubernick is an associate in the firm’s Intellectual Property Department who focuses her practice on matters involving patents, trademarks, and copyrights.
+Carly advises clients on protecting and enforcing their intellectual property rights in a wide range of industries including advanced technology, life sciences, pharmaceutical/biotechnology, fashion, and cosmetics.
+She researches relevant civil and criminal case law, reviews records, and drafts discovery requests and responses, briefs, memoranda, and motions to assist clients with complex, high-stakes matters.
+Carly has represented clients in federal court and in arbitration.

 Before joining Ballard Spahr, Carly worked in product development for a large medical device company.
 She also interned in the Department of Human Genetics at The Children’s Hospital of Philadelphia.
 During her time in law school, Carly was a member of Temple’s National Trial Team and a research editor for Temple Law Review.